ONLYUSEmeFEET/picodrivePICOReborn/platform/base_readme.txt

 #else
 Sound sample rate and stereo mode.
 Mono is not available in Sega/Mega CD mode.
 #endif
+#ifdef GP2X
+If you want 44100Hz sound, it is recommended to enable the second core (next option).

 @@0.
+"Use ARM940 core for sound"
+This option causes PicoDrive to use ARM940T core (GP2X's second CPU) for sound (i.e. to generate YM2612 samples) to improve performance noticeably.
+#endif

+@@0.
+"6 button pad"
+If you enable this, games will think that 6 button gamepad is connected.
+If you go and reconfigure your keys, you will be able to bind X,Y,Z and mode actions.

+@@0.
+"Region"
+This option lets you force the game to think it is running on machine from the specified region, or just to set autodetection order.
+Also affects Sega/Mega CD.

+@@0.
+"Use SRAM/BRAM savestates"
+This will automatically read/write SRAM (or BRAM for Sega/Mega CD) savestates for games which are using them.
+SRAM is saved whenever you enter the menu or exit the emulator.

+@@0.
 "Confirm savestate"
 Allows to enable confirmation on savestate saving (to prevent savestate overwrites), on loading (to prevent destroying current game progress), and on both or none, when using shortcut buttons (not menu) for saving/loading.

+@@0.
+"Save slot"
+This is a slot number to use for savestates.
+This can also be configured to be changed with a button (see "key configuration").

 #ifdef GP2X
 @@0.
 "GP2X CPU clocks"